kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 - [x] Add "Use Default Colors" button which will update the form to have the default colors for the relevant settings
 - [x] Spec out v1 ".tidy5e-theme" file
 - [ ] Add "Import Theme Colors" button
-  - [ ] Can I just have a hidden File input and manage that?
+  - [x] Can I just have a hidden File input and manage that?
 If not, then proceed with the other stuff
-  - [ ] Add dialog for uploading an import file and limit to ".tidy5e-theme" files (they are JSON under the hood)
-  - [ ] Validate whether a file is present and prevent submission otherwise
-  - [ ] On submit,
+  - [x] On submit,
-    - [ ] Read the file
+    - [x] Read the file
-    - [ ] Validate it
+    - [x] Validate it
-    - [ ] Apply the values to the form store
+    - [x] Apply the values to the form store
-  - [ ] Add drop-zone support for the file, if not already enabled by the file input
+  - [x] Add drop-zone support for the file, if not already enabled by the file input
 - [x] Add "Export Theme Colors" button
   - [x] On click, create a v1 ".tidy5e-theme" file and issue download to user